megamind-bro/Grocery-manegement/readme.md

-# grocerysync - E-commerce Grocery Application
+# Grocerysync - E-commerce Grocery Application

 ## Overview

-grocerysync is a full-stack e-commerce grocery application built with modern web technologies.
+Grocerysync is a full-stack e-commerce grocery application built with modern web technologies.
 The application provides a complete online shopping experience for fresh groceries, featuring product browsing, cart management, checkout process, and administrative dashboard capabilities.
 It's designed as a single-page application with a React frontend and a Python Flask backend, utilizing SQLite for data persistence with Firebase for authentication and backups, and supporting M-Pesa payment integration for Kenyan customers.

 ## User Preferences